-Please submit your abstract by email to email@example.com , in .doc file using the proposed template (you can upload it here: for ICCM2021, for HEPO2021, for EDU2021).
+Please submit your abstract by email to firstname.lastname@example.org , in .doc file ).

 The abstract should present the aim/objectives of the work, the methodological approach, the results, and the conclusion.
 It should be typed in font size 12 and 1,15 spaced.
 Abstracts should be 300-400 words and should include the Title of Paper, Full Name (s), Affiliation (s), Current Position (s), email address, and 3 to 5 keywords that best describe the subject presented.
 Decisions are reached within 2 weeks after the abstract submission.
 In case you do not receive an acknowledgment of your email or you encounter any problems, please contact us at email@example.com

-Deadline to register and to submit Full Paper will be specified in your acceptance letter.
+The deadline to register and to submit your full paper will be specified in your acceptance letter.

 -Poster sessions offer presenters the opportunity for interaction and discussion with the audience.

 -Posters visually present research studies.
 This format is perfect for young researchers that would like to discuss the findings of their research and create interaction.